ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/99c-quiz-traversing.md

 :::::::::: question ::::::::::
-Why does function `preorder2()` presented in the Traversal module make only half as many recursive calls as function `preorder()`?
+Why does function `preorder2()` presented in the Traversal section make only half as many recursive calls as function `preorder()`?

 - [x] Because half of the pointers are null